CristinaComsa/QA_Lumea-Lui-Andrei-SerenityBDD-Cucumber-Project/README.md

 AccountPage

-Locators for elements on the account page.
+-Locators for elements on the account page.

 AddToCartPage

-Locators for elements related to adding items to the cart.
+-Locators for elements related to adding items to the cart.

 HomePage

-Locators for elements on the home page.
+-Locators for elements on the home page.

 LoginPage

-Locators for elements on the login page.
+-Locators for elements on the login page.

 SearchProductPage

-Locators for elements on the search product page.
+-Locators for elements on the search product page.

 Step Definitions (Package: starter.stepdefinitions)